-Charles was a loving and devoted husband, father and grandfather with a passion for his German Shepherds, golf, skiing and travel.
-Charles enjoyed football and golf, restoring his MG, playing cards and spending time with his family.
+Charles was a loving and devoted husband, father and grandfather with a passion for his German Shepherds, playing golf, skiing and traveling.
+He enjoyed watching football and golf on TV, playing cards and spending time with his family and friends.

 Custer Road United Methodist Church